Saving Ourselves Mini-Grant FAQ

 Can mini-grant funds be spent on food or incentives?

-Yes, however, this should be no more than 20% of the total grant allocation and be health oriented.
-If you plan to include food or incentives, contact the national SOS Committee to discuss the budget.
+Yes, however, this should be no more than 20% of the total grant allocation and must be

 How can you apply?